TRY THESE COOLING TACTICS IF YOU WANT TO BEAT SYDNEY’S RECORD-BREAKING SUMMER HEAT.

-Murray Rose Pool (formerly Redleaf Pool) is a little piece of inner-east paradise, hidden from the road and only accessible by foot, down the stairs behind the Woollahra Council Offices on New South Head Road.
+Murray Rose Pool (aka Redleaf) is a little piece of inner-east paradise, hidden from the road and only accessible by foot, down the stairs behind the Woollahra Council Offices on New South Head Road.

 Watsons Bay Baths were renovated in 2010 to include a new Olympic-size pool with two floating sunbathing pontoons, boardwalk, better seating, Australia’s first deep water wheelchair access to a tidal harbour pool and increased views of the harbour.
 There are changing rooms, toilets and a kiosk.
 You can take the ferry from Circular Quay to Watsons Bay for an afternoon of swimming or take the 380 bus.

 Balmoral Baths (pictured) is located at the southern end of Balmoral Beach, near Mosman.
 The ocean baths are enclosed with a wooden boardwalk running around it – a magnet for kids who love to run along the boardwalk and jump into the water.
 Balmoral Beach is not far from Taronga Zoo, so it’s a great spot to cool off after trudging around the zoo all day.
 It’s biggest downside is that parking is a nightmare.

 Chowder Bay Baths at Clifton Gardens is a popular spot for swimming and picnicking.
 Surrounded by bushland and historic naval buildings that now house popular restaurants and cafes, it’s just five minutes from Taronga Zoo.
 There is a wharf, enclosed baths, change rooms, childrens playground, lots of grass, picnic tables and several places to buy food.